cwesson/funge-plus-plus/README.md

 the `-std` argument.
 Higher dimensions can be determined automatically from BeQunge formatted files with or without the `Dimensions` directive.

-Standard instructions which operate on vectors ('g', 'p', 'x', '?'), operate with vector lengths egual to the number of dimensions detected.
+Standard instructions which operate on vectors (`g`, `p`, `x`, `?`), operate with vector lengths egual to the number of dimensions detected.
 This enables those instructions to function in a standardized way in higher-dimension funges.
-For example, in 4D mode, '?' will change the delta to one of 8 possible directions, while 'x' can move in all possible directions.
+For example, in 4D mode, `?` will change the delta to one of 8 possible directions, while `x` can move in all possible directions.

 ### C-Style Strings